mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 188 - Redundant Parameter Names/readme.md

 * * *

-> As a rule, software systems do not work well until they have been used, and have failed repeatedly, in real applications.
+> As a rule, software systems don't work well until they have been used, and have failed repeatedly, in real applications.

 _David Parnas_